ansys/scade-wux/doc/source/usage/services.rst

 Display extension
 -----------------

-This service (``WUX2_SDY``) is responsible for building the DLLs for each graphical panel referenced in the configuration, generating the glue code between SCADE Suite and SCADE Display, and providing functions to load the DLLs at runtime.
+This service (``WUX2_SDY``) is responsible for generating the glue code between SCADE Suite and SCADE Display.

-It generates the following functions spread in two files:
+It generates the following file:

 * ``<project name>_sydext.c``: